François-Régis Bastide: Radio career

 Bastide began his radio career after World War II as a host on "Radio Sarrebruck" then under French military control.
 Starting in 1949, he worked for the ORTF as a producer and host.
 He is perhaps best known to the wider French public as one of the original co-hosts (with Michel Polac) of the popular radio talk-show Le Masque et la Plume.
 The show which features debates about cinema, literature and theatre debuted in 1955 and is still running today on France Inter.
 Bastide left the show in 1982.

 Political career

 Throughout his life, Bastide was active in politics in various ways.
 From 1968 to 1976, he was the president of the radio producers and presenters section of the powerful CFDT trade union.
-He was close to the Socialist Party which he represented as a city councilor in Biarritz in 1977 and as a national delegate in 1978.
+He was close to the Socialist Party which he represented as a city councillor in Biarritz in 1977 and as a national delegate in 1978.
 He also co-authored the 1978 "Bastide report" which led four years later to the creation of the Haute Autorité de la communication audiovisuelle.

 After the election of François Mitterrand in the 1981 presidential election he began a diplomatic career and was successively appointed Ambassador to Denmark (1982–85), Ambassador to Austria (1985–88) and Permanent delegate to UNESCO (1988–90).